My Delicious Sherry Bread Recipe

 If you keep in mind the simple Sherry & food matching principles, ” If it swims, drink Fino or Manzanilla, if it flies, Amontillado and if it runs, Oloroso” it opens up a whole world of endless possibilities.
 Can you imagine an avocado and chicken sandwich with Amontillado bread?
 Or a bacon sandwich with Oloroso bread?
 Blue cheese served with PX bread?

 If you make this dish, why not post a photo and tag me on your social media @anniebspain.
-I am really missing people eating in my kitchen so love seeing photos of you making and enjoying my dishes, and hearing how you got on.
+I am really missing people eating in my kitchen.
+I’d love to see photos of you making and enjoying my dishes, and hearing how you get on.